Father Romano Ferraro

 Summary of Abuse Allegations against Father Romano Ferraro:

-Fr.
-Romano Ferraro is believed to have been one of the most prolific priest pedophiles on the East coast.
+Father Romano Ferraro Rockville Centre was ordained in 1960.
+He served in multiple parishes in New York, and worked in the Diocese of Rockville Centre.
+He is believed to have been one of the most prolific priest pedophiles on the East coast.
 During his 30 years as a Roman Catholic priest, he admitted in a court of law that he molested mostly prepubescent boys in the parishes he served from New York to St. Louis and while he was a Navy chaplain.

-According to media reports, in the mid-1980s, Ferraro allegedly abused two brothers in the Diocese of Metuchen.
+According to media reports, in the mid 1980s, Father Romano Ferraro Rockville Centre allegedly abused two brothers in the Diocese of Metuchen.
 He was “granted a temporary leave of absence for reasons that are both personal and parochial.”

 In November 1991, he was accused of sexually abusing a boy while wrestling with him that summer at a relative’s house.
 He was suspended in December 1988 for the alleged sexual abuse of another boy in August of that year.
 He was sent for treatment at St. Luke Institute in January 1989.

 In late 2001, the victim came forward to authorities.
-The prosecution was possible because the statute of limitations clock had stopped with Ferraro out of state.
-He denied the charges but admitted at the trial that he was a pedophile predator who had abused dozens of boys.
+Prosecution was possible because the statute of limitations clock had stopped with Father Romano Ferraro Rockville Centre out of state.
+He denied the charges, but admitted at the trial that he was a pedophile predator who had abused dozens of boys.
 He also said he knew he was a pedophile by 1955, five years before he was ordained.

 “From the time I was 20 years old I knew I had a desire for young boys,” Ferraro testified.
 “I felt I had an illness… a desire to be with young boys,” said Ferraro.

-In October 2003, Ferraro was accused in a civil suit of sexually abusing an altar boy starting at age 8 while at Holy Family in Brooklyn, New York.
-According to the suit, Ferraro abused altar boys in a local pool, where the abuse included oral sex, and on school trips to New Jersey and at a friend’s home.
+In October 2003, Father Ferraro was accused in a civil suit of sexually abusing an altar boy starting at age 8 while at Holy Family in Brooklyn, New York.
+According to the suit Father Ferraro abused altar boys in a local pool, where the abuse included oral sex, and on school trips to New Jersey and at a friend’s home.

 In January 2004, he was accused in a civil suit of sexually abusing an altar boy at St. Joan of Arc in St. Louis, Missouri.
 Later that year in May, he was accused in another civil suit of sexually abusing an altar boy at age 11 or 12.
 Both suits were settled in by the archdiocese for $65,700 in August 2004.

 During the trial, the Diocese of Brooklyn was required to disclose more than 1,000 pages of information from his personnel file which revealed that church officials knew as early as 1973 that he had abused boys.
-Despite this knowledge, they helped him find work in other dioceses around the country when they wanted him out of Brooklyn.
-According to his file, he was said to have revealed his attraction to young boys in the seminary.
+Despite such knowledge, they helped him find work in other dioceses around the country when they wanted him out of Brooklyn.
+Per his file, he was said to have revealed his attraction to young boys in the seminary.

 “Words are inadequate to describe the torment that my husband experienced before ending his life,” the widow said in a statement.
 “When Romano Ferraro abused my husband as a child, he forever broke something inside of the little boy.”

-In November 2017, Ferraro’s name was added to the Diocesan website of priests laicized by the Vatican office “authorized to deal with cases involving sexual abuse of minors by a cleric.”
+In November 2017, Father Ferraro’s name was added to the Diocesan website of priests laicized by the Vatican office “authorized to deal with cases involving sexual abuse of minors by a cleric.”
 In February 2019, his name was included in the Diocese of Brooklyn’s list of clergy credibly accused of sexual abuse of minors.
-His name was included in the Archdiocese of St. Louis’ list in July 2019.
+It noted that he was laicized in December 2011.
+His name was included on the Archdiocese of St. Louis’ list in July 2019.